anhnguyendepocen/M335/docs/syllabus.md

 3. A resume that includes the skills you have learned during our projects
 4. [A semester task form](tasklist.html) that records your completed tasks during the semester
 5. [Semester project](project.html) submission on GitHub
-6. Submit this material electronically and in person during our exit interview
+6. Submit this material electronically.
+7. Bring a printed copy of your cover letter and resumedand to our exit interview

 #### Competency Scale